Back to The Mycelial Grimoire

 A Whole World on a Plate

-Tabletop gardens hit a 15-year search high in 2026, and I think it’s the same reason terrariums boomed in the 1970s: when the larger world feels uncertain, people build small worlds they can hold in their hands.
+Tabletop gardens are having a moment again, and I think it is the same reason terrariums boomed in the 1970s: when the larger world feels uncertain, people build small worlds they can hold in their hands.

 Open vs. Closed